vega/vega-lite/site/tutorials/weather.md

 "data": {"url": "data/seattle-weather.csv", "formatType": "csv"}
 ```

-So the first thing we might want to do is look at the variables precipitation, wind, and temperature.
-Let's start with the precipitation.
-This first visualization uses a tick mark to show the distribution of the precipitation.
+Let's start by looking at the precipitation.
 Precipitation is a quantitative variable.
+Let's use a tick mark to show the distribution of the precipitation.

 <div class="vl-example">
 {